dhamith93/DCSD-GPA-Calc/README.md

 # DCSD-GPA-Calc
-Simple app to calculate NIBM DCSD GPA.
+Simple app to fetch NIBM DCSD exam results and calculate the GPA.